Welcome in the wonderfully scented world of fragrance oils!

-In theory, that piece of information should be found on the label, but it's rarely the case.
+In the latter case, it is essential to know the flash point of each and every fragrance oil you will be using in combination with the gel.
+That piece of information should be found on the label, but it's rarely the case.
 You should also be able to obtain it from your supplier, even more so if you purchase your fragrance oils online.
 And ideally, this information must be available PRIOR to purchase.

 (Material) Safety Data Sheets, or (M)SDS, are key documents in the safe supply, handling and use of chemicals.
 They should help to ensure that those who use chemicals in the workplace do so safely without risk of harm to users or the environment.

 Every fragrance oil should be documented on its own Safety Data Sheet, created by the manufacturer.